sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/checks.md

 {{< /language-toggle >}}

-The asset reference includes an [example check definition that uses the asset path][60] to correctly capture exit status codes from PowerShell plugins distributed as assets.
+The dynamic runtime asset reference includes an [example check definition that uses the asset path][60] to correctly capture exit status codes from PowerShell plugins distributed as dynamic runtime assets.

 [1]: #subscription-checks